ShareChat/web-custom-scripts/Readme.md

    We get 4 tables in the console -

-   1. JSDoc Coverage - For Non JSX files.
+   1. JSDoc Coverage - For Non Component files.
 The script looks for leading JSDoc comments for all top level blocks of a file.
       ( 1 scope = 1 top level block/function )

-   2. JSX File Coverage - A JSX File is considered fully documented if it is either imported in atleast one '.stories' file or has prop types defined.
+   2. Component File Coverage - A Component File is considered fully documented if it is either imported in atleast one '.stories' file or has prop types defined.
       We get 2 scores in this table -
       	1. Fully Covered Files - Fully documented files / Total files
 	2. PropTypes Coverage - num of prop types / total props

-   3. Completely Covered File - combined score of JSDoc and JSX (Fully Covered Files)
+   3. Completely Covered File - combined score of JSDoc and Component (Fully Covered Files)

-   4. Total Coverage - combined score of JSDoc and JSX (PropTypes Coverage)
+   4. Total Coverage - combined score of JSDoc and Component (PropTypes Coverage)

 ```